-After a shipwreck, a boy, a girl and a sailor find themselves marooned in a tropical island.
+After a shipwreck, a boy, a girl and a sailor find themselves marooned on a tropical island.
 When the sailor dies unexpectedly, the kids grow closer as they battle isolation and the elements.
 They also discover the pleasures of love and sex.

 Reaction & Thoughts:

 One of the biggest hits of the 1980s doesn’t look like much now.
 Modern viewers will probably fail to understand why this movie was so popular.
 Heck, I was there and I have difficulty explaining it!
-My theory is that people found irresistible the idea of living in a picture-perfect island, no work and no responsibilities, with the only swimming and sex as the main pastimes.
+My own theory is that people found irresistible the idea of living on a picture-perfect island, no work and no responsibilities, with swimming, eating and sexual activities as the main pastimes.
 Who wouldn’t like that?
-The Blue Lagoon seems like a dream conjured up by stressed out suburbanites.
+The Blue Lagoon seems like a fantasy conjured up by bored and stressed out suburbanites.

 Directed by Randal Kleiser (Grease) from a screenplay by Douglas Day Stewart (An Officer and a Gentleman) based upon Henry De Vere Stacpoole’s 1908 novel, The Blue Lagoon is a nearly plotless movie that relies on gorgeous images (stunningly shot by Nestor Almendros, Days of Heaven), appealing young actors, nudity and sex to hold the viewers’ attention for nearly two hours.
-Nestor Almendros’s (Days of Heaven and Sophie’s Choice) Oscar-nominated cinematography is quite beautiful.
+Nestor Almendros’s (Days of Heaven) Oscar-nominated cinematography is quite beautiful.

-The Blue Lagoon did for Brooke Shields what Blake Edwards’s 10 did for Bo Derek — it turned her into one of the biggest sex symbols of the era.
-The problem is that Derek was a grown woman and Shields was a 14-year-old girl when she made the film and her simi-nude scenes are a little creepy.
-Back in 1980, I was not even a teenager yet so I thought the whole thing was pretty innocent.
-But now that I’m in my 40s, I have to admit that I felt a little uncomfortable seeing Shields being sexualized in an extreme manner.
+The film turned Brooke Shields into one of the biggest sex symbols of the era.
+Shields was only 14-years-old when she made the film and her simi-nude scenes are a little creepy.
+Back in 1980, I wasn’t even a teenager yet so I thought the whole thing was pretty innocent.
+But now that I’m much older, I have to admit that I felt a bit uncomfortable watching the underage Shields being sexualized in an extreme manner.